TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

 When a model produces an output, it compares that output to the correct answer and computes a **loss** — a single number representing error.
 But the key question is: *how should each parameter change to make that loss smaller next time?*

 That question is answered by **derivatives.** A derivative tells the model how sensitive the loss is to a small change in one of its parameters.
-If the derivative is positive, the model nudges that parameter down; if it’s negative, it nudges it up.
+If the derivative is positive, the model nudges that parameter down; if it's negative, it nudges it up.

 Repeat this process across billions of parameters, and what emerges is learning.